mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Whether or not a system defence force is available, most worlds have some kind of planetary army.
-This is normally divided into three ‘commands’.
+This is normally divided into three 'commands'.

-Close Orbit and Airspace Control Command (COACC) forces exist to defend the world’s immediate orbital space as well as its atmospheric space.
+Close Orbit and Airspace Control Command (COACC) forces exist to defend the world's immediate orbital space as well as its atmospheric space.
 COACC forces generally operate a mix of ground–based weapons and aircraft as well as orbital combat craft.